rgerkin/mathiasverraes.github.com/_posts/2012-10-30-di-with-partials.markdown

 **                                                                      **
 ***********************************************************************-->

-For a new project, I'm writing a CQRS/ES application (my first), and I'm doing that in Node.js (also my first).
-I've never done any serious Javascript programming, so my gut reaction is to try and mimck patterns and concepts that I'm used to in class-based languages.
+My gut reaction when writing Javascript, is to try and mimck patterns and concepts that I'm used to in class-based languages.
 Turns out Javascript allows you to do a whole bunch of things differently, and, dare I say it, more elegantly.
 All you have to do is let go of the luggage you bring from languages like Java or PHP.